-- Self-Assessment: Clients are given the opportunity to assess their own needs, strengths and goals.
-The Self Assessment Tool (DHS 7823B) tool is the official client assessment tool used statewide.
+- Self-Assessment: Applicants are given the opportunity to assess their own needs, strengths and goals.
+The Self Assessment Tool (DHS 7823B) tool is the official applicant assessment tool used statewide.

-- Clients whose needs are included in the grant may be offered screenings for physical health, domestic violence, mental health, substance abuse and learning disabilities during the Pre-TANF period;
+- Applicants whose needs are included in the grant may be offered screenings for physical health, domestic violence, mental health, substance abuse and learning disabilities during the Pre-TANF period;

 - Tools to provide screening will be consistent across the state and include the Application for Services (DHS 415F), the "Learning Needs" Screening (DHS 421), the DHS 7823A and DHS 7823B, and the Oregon Gain-SS (administered by contracted MH/A&D staff):

-- - Learning Disability Screening: By using a nationally verified DHS 421, staff will determine which clients would benefit from a referral for diagnostic testing.
+- - Learning Disability Screening: By using a nationally verified DHS 421, staff will determine which applicants would benefit from a referral for diagnostic testing.
 Results of the testing will identify whether or not specific learning disabilities are present and assist case managers and job developers to assure that accommodations are provided at the agency services level, on the job, in the educational setting and included in case plans;

 - - DV Screening: The Department of Human Services (DHS) will continue to make DV screening and safety planning a top priority for TANF applicants and applicants for other programs.
 Questions on the application help to identify domestic violence issues.
 The Safety Assessment (DHS 7802) is an additional optional-use screening tool that can be used to identify safety concerns related to domestic violence.
 Follow up by offering Temporary Assistance for Domestic Violence Survivors (TA-DVS) and/or a referral to a domestic violence service provider for safety planning when domestic violence is identified;